Otar Taktakishvili: A memorial to timelessness through music

 The program ended with a haunting performance by Taktakishvili of Holy Mother, a song cycle based upon Galaktion Tabidze’s poetry.
 Mindia’s final aria followed, reminding the audience how Taktakishvili’s music is as immortal as the subjects it portrays.

 Tbilisi, through this memorial evening paid tribute to not only a composer, but also to a man who’s work captured the heartbeat Georgia.
-Taktakishvili’s music, as demonstrated by the seamless integration of live performances with historical recordings, speaks to generations and keeps Georgian alive.
+Taktakishvili’s music, as demonstrated by the seamless integration of live performances with historical recordings, speaks to generations and keeps Georgian cultural heritage alive.
 The evening was more than a concert.
 It was a living archive that preserved and projected Georgia’s soul into the future using the universal language of song.

 Review by Ivan Nechaev